Zaimea/groups-docs/lockings.md

 <a name="error"> </a>
 ## Date Range Is Locked Error

 When users try to enter or modify records in a locked date interval, they see a Date range is locked error.
-Locking is not applied to users who have the `team:calendar:override_date_lock` or `team:calendar:override_own_date_lock` right.
+Locking is not applied to users who have the `group:calendar:override_date_lock` or `group:calendar:override_own_date_lock` right.

 ![create-lockings](https://raw.githubusercontent.com/zaimea/zaimea-docs/main/preview/locking-error.jpg)